awsdocs/aws-codepipeline-user-guide/doc_source/GitHub-authentication.md

 1. When you have finished updating your pipelines, delete the JSON files\.

-For more information, see [Pipeline Error: I receive a pipeline error that says: "Could not access the GitHub repository" or "Unable to connect to the GitHub repository"](troubleshooting.md#troubleshooting-gs2)\.
+For more information, see [Pipeline error: I receive a pipeline error that says: "Could not access the GitHub repository" or "Unable to connect to the GitHub repository"](troubleshooting.md#troubleshooting-gs2)\.